 Friends have traditionally been defined as peers who provide mutual companionship and social support (Santrock, 1987).
 The notion of Facebook friends, however, differs greatly from the traditional notion of friends in that the former expands much more quickly and broadly through the simple friending process in which a friend relationship becomes established when a user sends a friend request to an individual by clicking the “add” button and the other party accepts the request (Tong et al., 2008).
 When it comes to the traditional notion of friends —“people we know personally, whom we can trust, whom we feel some emotional affinity for,” some argue that the maximum possible number of social connections one can have is no more than 150 (Dunbar, 2010, p.
 4).
 Contrastingly, on Facebook where the “friend” relationship may be more loose and superficial than the traditional notion of friendship, the number of friends often goes well beyond hundreds or even thousands (Dunbar, 2011; Tong et al., 2008).

-Although number of one’s Facebook friends is automatically displayed on one’s profile in the form of “system-generated” (Antheunis & Schouten, 2011, p.
+Although the number Facebook friends is automatically displayed on one’s profile in the form of “system-generated” (Antheunis & Schouten, 2011, p.
 395) or “machine-rendered” (Tong et al., 2008, p.
 534) information, it is important to note that the number, as a “behavioral residue of the way one accrues one’s associations online” (Tong et al., 2008, p.
 537), reflects how actively the profile owner engages in friending.
 For a “friend” relationship on Facebook to be established and the number of friends to increase, a friend request should be made and be accepted; hence, profile owners can “strategically” increase the number by making a large number of friend requests and/or by accepting friend requests from others whenever possible.
 And because the number of friends is displayed and is constantly updated on one’s profile page, being made visible not only to the profile owner him/herself but also to others who can access the profile, self-presentational concerns may play a key role in Facebook users’ friending behavior.
 In particular, we examine self-esteem and self-consciousness as important individual difference variables that can shed light on the self-presentational dynamics behind “the number.”

 1-2.
 Self-Esteem and Friending for Social Compensation